Rudxain/Samsung-rants/index.md

 S Keyboard automatically adds words to its dictionary, **all the time**, unlike Gboard, which doesn't collect data when using Chrome-incognito (perhaps S Keyboard does something similar with S Internet?
 IDK).

-This means I have to clear **ALL PERSONALIZATION DATA**, everytime I use incognito mode.
+This means you have to clear **ALL PERSONALIZATION DATA**, everytime you use Incognito.

 Gboard has a dedicated menu to manage the dictionary.

 Again, unsurprisingly, they haven't improved this for years.
-Come on, S, is it really difficult?
+Come on, S, is it really that hard?

 ### Legacy Google dependency